eip-home/eip-arch/draft-eip-arch.md

 Another recent activity that proposed to extend the networking layer to support more complex functions concerns network monitoring.
 The concept of INT "In-band Network Telemetry" has been proposed since 2015 {{onf-int}} in the context of the definition of use cases for P4 based data plane programmability.
 The latest version of INT specifications dates November 2020 {{int-spec}}. {{int-spec}} specifies the format of headers that carry monitoring instructions and monitoring information along with data plane packets.
 The specific location for INT Headers is intentionally not specified: an INT Header can be inserted as an option or payload of any encapsulation type.
 The In-band Telemetry concept has been adopted by the IPPM IETF Working Group, renaming it "In-situ Operations, Administration, and Maintenance" (IOAM). {{RFC9197}} discusses the data fields and associated data types for IOAM.
 The in-situ OAM data fields can be encapsulated in a variety of protocols, including IPv6.
 The specification details for carrying IOAM data inside IPv6 headers are provided in {{RFC9486}}.
 In particular, IOAM data fields can be encapsulated in IPv6 using either Hop-by-Hop Options header or Destination options header.
 A Direct Export variant has been defined in {{RFC9326}}, enabling nodes to export telemetry data directly without per-hop accumulation.

+More recently, the IOAM Template Option-Type {{I-D.draft-mbci-ippm-ioam-template-option}} has been proposed to describe per-hop records through a compact, configurable template, and the IOAM Aggregation Trace Option {{I-D.draft-cxx-ippm-ioamaggr}} defines the in-flight aggregation of a metric across the nodes of a path (e.g., minimum, maximum, sum and count) instead of recording one entry per hop.
+These proposals are complementary to the EIP integration into IOAM discussed in {{integration-eip-ioam}}.

 Another example of extensions to IPv6 for network monitoring is specified in {{RFC8250}}, which defines an IPv6 Destination Options header called Performance and Diagnostic Metrics (PDM).
 The PDM option header provides sequence numbers and timing information as a basis for measurements.

 The "Alternate Marking Method" is a recently proposed performance measurement approach described in {{RFC9341}}. {{RFC9343}} defines a new Hop-by-Hop Option to support this approach.